robzwolf/pearchat/README.md

 ### Setup
 Because PearChat uses HTTPS, a little initial setup is required.
 1) Install node.js on one of the two machines that wish to communicate.
 Reboot if necessary.
 2) Navigate to the `pearchat/` folder using a terminal.
-3) Determine the local IP address of the host and the visitor.
+3) Determine the private IP address of the host and the visitor.
+4) Run `ssl/create_ssl.sh <HOST IP>` to create a new certificate authority and a device certificate.
-4) Run `ssl/create.sh <HOST IP>` from the terminal.
-For example, if your host's local IP 192.168.1.150, then you would run `ssl/create.sh 192.168.1.150` from the terminal.
+   For example, if your host's private IP is `192.168.1.150`, then you would run `ssl/create_ssl.sh 192.168.1.150` from the terminal.
+   At the warning about deleting pre-existing certificates, type `Y` to confirm deletion of any pre-existing CA certificates from the `ssl/` directory.
-5) On both the host and the visitor, you need to install the PearChat CA certificate.
+5) On both the host and the visitor, you need to install the newly created PearChat CA certificate.

    On Chrome:
 	1) Navigate to `Settings` > `Manage certificates` > `Trusted Root Certification Authorities` > `Import...`